 My interest in public education started in college, where I combined a History major with a teacher education program.
 After college I was a high school history teacher, first in western Massachusetts and then in Revere where I taught students at all levels, including an AP class.
 My experience as a public school teacher shaped my appreciation for the challenges all teachers and students face.

 After moving to Lexington in 2000, I quickly became involved in the community.
 As a Bowman parent, I progressed from organizing Staff Appreciation week and the METCO Family and Friends program to becoming a PTA (Parent Teacher Association) president in 2009.
 I followed this pattern as my children arrived at Clarke and LHS, becoming involved in each school and serving as the PTO (Parent Teacher Organization) president at Clarke and LHS.

 My interest in our schools and children goes beyond the support provided by the PTO/As.
 I served as the Field Co-Chair in the 2012 Yes campaign in support of renovating Bridge and Bowman and rebuilding Estabrook, and served as the Co-Chair of the 2016 Yes campaign in support of renovating Clarke and Diamond.
+As the Co-Chair of the recent Yes campaign, I led a successful effort to move forward with rebuilding Hastings, building a new Lexington Children’s Place, and a new Fire Station Headquarters.
 I have been a Town Meeting Member representing Precinct 4 since 2014.

-My husband, Daryl Wiesen, and I have three children in the Lexington schools - two at LHS and one at Clarke.
+My husband, Daryl Wiesen, and I have two children in the Lexington schools - one at LHS and one at Clarke.
+Our oldest is an LHS graduate.
 When we aren’t working and volunteering, we can be found cheering our children on at lacrosse and basketball games, chorus concerts, and school musicals.